Friedrich Wilhelm Freiherr von Bülow

 Friedrich Wilhelm Freiherr von Bülow, Graf von Dennewitz (16 February 1755 – 25 February 1816) was a Prussian general of the Napoleonic Wars.
+He received the victory title Graf von Dennewitz, for saving Berlin at the village of the same name.

 Early life

 Bülow was born in Falkenberg, in the Altmark, and was the elder brother of Freiherr Dietrich Heinrich von Bülow.
 A member of the noble Bülow family, he received an excellent education, and entered the Prussian army in 1768, becoming ensign in 1772, and second lieutenant in 1775.
 He took part in the War of the Bavarian Succession of 1778, and subsequently devoted himself to the study of his profession and of the sciences and arts.

 Throughout his life, Bülow was devoted to music, his great musical ability bringing him to the notice of King Frederick William II of Prussia, and c.
 1790 he was conspicuous in the most fashionable circles of Berlin.
 He did not, however, neglect his military studies, and in 1792 he was made military instructor to the young Prince Louis Ferdinand of Prussia, becoming at the same time full captain.
 He took part in the campaigns of 1792–94 on the Rhine, and received for signal courage during the siege of Mainz the order Pour le Mérite and promotion to the rank of major.

 After this Bülow went to garrison duty at Soldau.
-In 1802, he married the daughter of Colonel von Auer, and in the following year he became lieutenant-colonel, remaining at Soldau with his corps.
+In 1802, he married Auguste Marianne, the daughter of Colonel von Auer, and in the following year he became lieutenant-colonel, remaining at Soldau with his corps.
 The vagaries and misfortunes of his brother Dietrich affected his happiness as well as his fortune.
 The loss of two of his children was followed in 1806 by the death of his wife, and a further source of disappointment was the exclusion of his regiment from the field army sent against Napoleon in 1806.
 The disasters of the campaign aroused his energies.
 He did excellent service under Anton Wilhelm von L'Estocq's command in the latter part of the war, was wounded in action, and finally designated for a brigade command in Field Marshal Gebhard Leberecht von Blücher's force.

-In 1808, Bülow married the sister of his first wife, a girl of eighteen.
+In 1808, Bülow married the sister of his first wife Pauline Juliane.
 He was made a major-general in the same year, and henceforward he devoted himself wholly to the regeneration of Prussia.
 The intensity of his patriotism threw him into conflict even with Blücher and led to his temporary retirement; in 1811, however, he was again employed.